OneTimeUser/intro-web-comp-principles/docs/week-1/README.md

 Unix\
 [UNIX Lecture](https://onetimeuser.github.io/intro-web-comp-principles/week-1/unix.pdf)\
-Link to Video - Coming Soon...there was an error in the screen recording.
-Will redo ASAP.
+Link to Video - See below.

 ### Synchronous Zoom
-Link to Video - Coming After Class Wednesday
+It turns out that my Zoom settings were wonky.
+Sorry everyone, just experiencing a lot of trouble acclimating to the NYU ecosystem.
+I will record a quick session of just the UNIX commands for everyone.
+Will upload shortly.

 ### Homework
 - Browse class site- there are many resources on this site that will help you.
 At different points in the year we will address some of these resources.